jamesrr39/ownmap-app/README.md

 Then run `make run_dev_import`.
 This will read the pbf file and create a `ownmapdb` file.
 This contains information from the pbf file, but also sorts the items and contains an index to find things more efficiently given a geographic area.

 You can then run `make run_dev_server__basic_style`.
 This will start a web server.
 In the logs you can see the address that it is serving on.
 Open up a web browser and go to that address.
-You will see ae n interactive slippy map with tiles being served from your tileserver.
+You will see an interactive slippy map with tiles being served from your tileserver.

+Needless to say,

 ### Profiling